 What happens if there is no-one to mind them?

 You could consider hiring a nanny service for the day or there are several businesses that will come to the wedding and keep the children entertained eg Fireflykidscorner.
 Sometimes a distant friend or family member can be encouraged to help out.
+An older sibling might be called on to help out.

 There are some family and friends who are quite adamant that their children must be there as they are part of their family.
 It is then up to you to weigh up whether you push it all the way and risk a rift with them.